IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - Admins: Individuals managing the platform, overseeing user, vendor, and order activities.

 ### 2.4 Operating Environment
-The Myntra platform will operate on web browsers and mobile applications (Android and iOS).
+The Mynthra platform will operate on web browsers and mobile applications (Android and iOS).
 It requires internet connectivity for functionalities such as product browsing, checkout, and order tracking.
 The backend will be hosted on cloud services for high availability and scalability.

 - Web Browsers: The platform supports the latest versions of popular web browsers, including Chrome, Firefox, Safari, and Microsoft Edge.
 - Mobile Applications: